trinat25/analytics-assessment/Exploratory Data Analysis.md

 With this plot
 ![Screenshot 2025-02-24 at 1 05 54 am](https://github.com/user-attachments/assets/25504ebd-e269-497f-bc1d-9bd6241b30d7)

-### Step 5 - Recommendations
+## 6. Recommendations

-1. Optimise Job Impressions Without Oversaturation:
+### Optimise Job Impressions
-While number_of_impressions is the most important factor (0.321088), the negative correlation between impressions per tradie and job acceptance rate suggests that simply increasing impressions may reduce engagement.
-Therefore, focus on targeted visibility rather than mass exposure:
-- Personalised Notifications: Use machine learning models to recommend jobs that match each tradie’s skills, location, and past preferences, ensuring that impressions are relevant.
-- Frequency Capping: Limit the number of times a single tradie sees the same job to prevent notification fatigue.
+- **Targeted Impressions:**
+  Focus on targeted, relevant impressions rather than increasing them indiscriminately.
+- **Personalised Notifications:**
+  Consider personalised notifications and frequency capping to avoid oversaturation.

-2. Optimise Posting Times:
+### Optimise Posting Times
-With post_hour (0.291276) and post_dayofweek (0.118245) being influential, the timing of job posts is critical.
-You could:
-- Analyse which hours and days yield the highest acceptance rates and schedule postings accordingly.
+- **Optimal Timing:**
+  Identify optimal hours and days for job posts based on acceptance rates.
+- **A/B Testing:**
-- Test different posting times (A/B testing) to identify the best windows for tradie engagement.
+  Experiment with A/B testing different posting times to enhance engagement.

-3. Increase Outreach:
+### Increase Outreach
-The number_of_tradies (0.106685) suggests that reaching a broader audience can improve acceptance rates.
-Strategies might include:
-- Expanding the pool of tradies by improving your recruitment or onboarding efforts.
-- Using dynamic targeting to ensure jobs are sent to tradies most likely to accept.
+- **Expand Tradie Pool:**
+  Improve recruitment and onboarding to expand the tradie pool.
+- **Dynamic Targeting & Incentives:**
-- Offering incentives or bonuses for tradies to engage with new job postings.
+  Use dynamic targeting and incentives to boost engagement with job postings.

-By focusing on these areas—especially boosting impressions and optimising posting times—you can drive more tradies to view and ultimately accept job invitations, improving overall acceptance rates.